SandovalAguilar/resume/README.md

 ### Projects

+Dec 2023\
+**Machine Learning-Enhanced Customer Segmentation for Targeted Retail Campaigns**.
+Implemented the K-prototypes algorithm to segment a retail company's customer base using a dataset of demographics and purchase history with Python and R.

 Jul 2023\
-**Grouped frequency distribution table package in Python.** A Python package that generates a grouped frequency distribution table and calculates measures of central tendency and dispersion from a dataset by using scientific computing tools such as NumPy.
+**Grouped Frequency Distribution Table Package.** A Python package that generates a grouped frequency distribution table and calculates measures of central tendency and dispersion from a dataset by using scientific computing tools such as NumPy.

 Jan 2023\
-**Calorie and weight calculator.** A calculator that predicts the weight gain (or loss) of a person based on their average calorie intake by using machine learning tools such as Scikit-learn, NumPy and Pandas.
+**Calorie and Weight Calculator.** A calculator that predicts the weight gain (or loss) of a person based on their average calorie intake by using machine learning tools such as Scikit-learn, NumPy and Pandas.

 [comment]: <### Oct 2022\ **Exploratory data analysis from MisProfesores.com.** Performed an EDA based on the data from the site MisProfesores.com, which was obtained by using web scraping tools such as BeautifulSoup and RegEx.>